 Question 4: Do you or your staff drink alcohol on the job?

 Answer: Absolutely not.
 We've seen many other DJs, photo booth staff, photographers, and other staff, help themselves to a plate of food and help themselves to the open bar, which we completely do not understand.
 We've seen other staff intoxicated, while on the job, and we're always amazed at how they stay in business.
 We're professionals and we do not do this and require that all of our staff do not do this, either.
-We'll gladly accept water or non-alcoholic drinks if you offer, but this is also not required.
+We'll gladly accept water or non-alcoholic drinks.

 Question 5: Do you bring all the necessary equipment for our event or do we need to provide anything?

 Answer: We've heard of other DJs and DJ companies requiring the customer to rent the sound system, which is surprising!
 We bring all the equipment we need for every event we provide services for.
-We simply need an 8X8 area to set up, near a standard power outlet.
-If the venue offers free tables, we always love it if there is a 6 ft table set up in the area you need us to set up, but if they charge you for each table (which many venues do), we'll gladly save you some money and bring our own table.
+For the DJ, we simply need an 8X8 area to set up, near a standard power outlet.
+The photo booth also has the same requirements.
+We do require a 6 foot table to be set up in the area where you'll want the DJ.
+We will bring our own linen, or a linen can also be placed on the table.
+We provide our own photo booth table.

 Question 6: Do you bring back up equipment, in case anything happens?